Best Email Marketing Software for Small Businesses 2026: Tested and Ranked

 Can I switch email marketing platforms without losing my subscribers?

-Yes.
-You can export your subscriber list as a CSV from any platform and import it into a new one.
-The main cost of switching is rebuilding automations, landing pages, and integrations — which can take 2–10 hours depending on complexity.
-Plan a migration during a low-activity period.
+Yes, you absolutely can.
+You can export your subscriber list as a CSV from any platform and then import it into a new one.
+The main “cost” of switching is rebuilding your automations, landing pages, and integrationsβwhich can take 2β10 hours depending on how complex they are.
+It’s smart to plan a migration during a low-activity period.

 What is a good email open rate for small business in 2026?

-Post-Apple Mail Privacy Protection, open rates are inflated and less reliable.
-Focus on click-through rate (CTR) instead.
-A healthy CTR is 2–5% for most industries.
-Revenue per email is the most meaningful metric for e-commerce.
+Post-Apple Mail Privacy Protection, open rates are inflated and honestly, less reliable.
+Instead, you should focus on your click-through rate (CTR).
+A healthy CTR is generally 2β5% for most industries.
+For e-commerce, revenue per email is really the most meaningful metric.

 David Chen is a SaaS tools expert with 11 years of experience reviewing cloud-based software for businesses of all sizes.
 From project management platforms to CRM systems, he breaks down features, integrations, and pricing to help teams select the right tools for their workflows.